joejo-joestar/OilGas-Wire/newsletter-analytics-service/README.md

 ### `/track` endpoint

-A simple endpoint to log the analytics
+A simple endpoint to log the analytics event to BigQuery.

 **Method**: `POST`